opus1993/pubrepo/content/post/TenReasonsILoveTidyTuesday/index.md

 What message does the graphic need to convey?
 Every week, I challenge myself to make my #TidyTuesday plot as clear as possible.
 The goal is to make a stand-alone image that can be understood without additional information.
 I try to focus on one message at the time.
 Labels, colors, titles, and captions can be applied to draw attention to specific parts of the plot.

     4. Practice tidyverse skills
 Tidy Tuesday also creates opportunities for hands-on experience with the tidyverse.
-The tidyverse is a meta-set of several R packages, with `dplyr` and `ggplot2` the most notable.
+The tidyverse is a meta-set of several R packages, with `dplyr` and `ggplot2` the most popular.
 Many of the Tidy Tuesday data sets are raw and require manipulation to uncover insights.

 ![GDPR fines](./ranking_gdpr.png)